Snowflake-Labs/snowpark-python-demos/Snowpark-PyTorch-Streamlit-OpenAI-Image-Rec/README.md

 ### **Step 4** -- Create Snowflake table and internal stage

-* In your Snowflake account, create a table and Snowflake internal stage by running the following commands in Snowsight.
-(The table will store image data and the stage is the location for storing Snowpark Python UDF.)
+* In your Snowflake account, create a table and internal stage by running the following commands in Snowsight. ***(The table will store image data and the stage is the location for storing Snowpark Python UDF.)***

 ```sql
 create or replace table images (file_name string, image_bytes string);